Dedicated by default

 Navigate files and folders quickly, create missing structure, and keep the working sandbox easy to scan and control.

-Launch a streamed desktop session in Canvas, monitor startup diagnostics, and use action hooks to steer the browser environment.
+Launch a streamed desktop session in Canvas, monitor startup diagnostics, and use routed actions to steer the browser environment from the same workspace.

 Download project files, reopen the preview or desktop session, and return later with the same sandbox history still in context.